raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 --- task ---

 **Test:** Run your code and change the colour picker several times as your project is running.
-Check that your image updates to use the sensed colour on its next run of the animation.
+Check that your image updates to use the sensed colour on its next run.

 The image will stop updating when the loop finishes so that the program doesn't run for more than 30 seconds.